ninamarkl/ninamarkl.github.io/_pages/about.md

 I am researcher working at the intersection of sociolinguistics, speech technologies and AI ethics.
 I am particularly interested language variation and change and the impact of speech technologies on speech communities.
 More broadly, I am interested in understanding the risks and harms of AI technologies, in particular as they affect already marginalised communities.

 I have recently submitted my PhD dissertation on algorithmic bias in automatic speech recognition systems.
-The project was supervised by Dr Catherine Lai and Prof Lauren Hall-Lew at the UKRI CDT for NLP at the University of Edinburgh.
+The project was supervised by [Dr Catherine Lai](https://homepages.inf.ed.ac.uk/clai/) and [Prof Lauren Hall-Lew](https://www.laurenhall-lew.com/) at the [UKRI CDT for NLP](https://web.inf.ed.ac.uk/cdt/natural-language-processing) at the University of Edinburgh.
+Some of the papers included in the thesis have been published.

-I am currently a Research Associate the UKRI Node for Trustworthy Autonomous Systems at the University of Edinburgh, focussing on governance of AI technologies.
+I am currently a Research Associate the [UKRI Node Trustworthy Autonomous Systems Governance and Regulation](https://web.inf.ed.ac.uk/tas) at the University of Edinburgh, focussing on governance of AI technologies, especially in healthcare.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.test